lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

 In this tutorial, we will be modifying several files from :ref:`tutorial_simulation_waves`, the first of which is ``rectangle_compression.inp``.
 We copy this file and all of its contents to a new file with the same basename and the ``.in`` extension for the purposes of *parameter substitution*.
-This change is made so it is easy for the :meth:`waves.scons.copy_substitute` method to identify which files should be searched for parameters.
-Any files with the ``.in`` extension that are passed to the :meth:`waves.scons.copy_substitute` method will be parsed for characters matching the parameter definitions using substitution with `SCons Substfile`_.
+This change is made so it is easy for the :meth:`waves.scons_extensions.copy_substitute` method to identify which files should be searched for parameters.
+Any files with the ``.in`` extension that are passed to the :meth:`waves.scons_extensions.copy_substitute` method will be parsed for characters matching the parameter definitions using substitution with `SCons Substfile`_.
 This is discussed in more detail later in this tutorial.